architect/arc.codes/src/views/docs/en/guides/developer-experience/dependency-management.md

 ## Overview

-[Functional Web Apps](https://fwa.dev) have both project-level dependencies and individual function-level dependencies.
+Functional web apps have both project-level dependencies and individual function-level dependencies.

 Project-level dependencies are defined at the root of the project, and may include things like developer dependencies.